irrelevelephant/nextjs-hello/README.md

 }), { sourceRoute: '/ssr-page })
 ```

-If the user is not logged in, they will be redirected to Hellōm, which will return the user to `sourceRoute` after authenticating.
+If the user is not logged in, they will be redirected to Hellō, which will return the user to `sourceRoute` after authenticating.

 ### API Rotues
 To require authentication for API routes, use `withHelloApi`.